eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - **Remote Cross-Device Flow**: In this flow, the User uses a browser on a device other than their Wallet Instance, for instance a desktop or laptop, to visit the Relying Party's website and consume a service.
 If the Relying Party needs to send an attribute presentation request to the User's Wallet Unit, it presents this request to the browser on the other device.
 Again using the [W3C Digital Credentials API], this browser sets up a secure communication channel between the other device and the User's device.
 [Section 4.4.3.3](#4433-cross-device-remote-presentation-flows) explains this in more detail.

-- **interapp Flow**: In this flow, the Relying Party Instance is a mobile app on the User device.
+- **Inter-app Flow**: In this flow, the Relying Party Instance is a mobile app on the User device.
 Attestations are exchanged using the same inter-app API also used by the browser in a remote same-device flow.
 For that reason, this flow is also described in [Section 4.4.3.2](#4432-same-device-remote-presentation-flows-and-inter-app-presentation-flows).

 Specific use cases integrate one or more of these flows.